cert-manager/website/content/en/docs/contributing/crds.md

 ## Versions

-cert-manager at time of writing has 4 (5 actually) CRD versions in use, distributed in 2 versions (mainline and legacy).
-The last 2 Bazel will take care of for you.
+cert-manager at time of writing has 4 CRD versions in use.

 These versions are defined in [`//pkg/apis/certmanager`](https://github.com/jetstack/cert-manager/tree/master/pkg/apis/certmanager).
 ACME related resources are in `//pkg/apis/acme`.